stevescot/ESPBreadMaker/breadmaker_controller/data/templates/setup-guide.md

 ## Prerequisites

-- ESP8266 NodeMCU or similar board
+- ESP32 TTGO T-Display board
 - Home Assistant installation
 - Local network access
 - Basic understanding of YAML configuration

 ## Step 1: Hardware Setup

-1. **Flash the firmware** to your ESP8266 board
+1. **Flash the firmware** to your ESP32 board
 2. **Connect the hardware** according to the circuit diagram
 3. **Power on** the device